You are $75 away from free shipping

 You have neutral skin if…you can’t really tell a determine one color.
 You’re super-lucky if you have neutral skin because that means you can rock any hair color and have it look flattering on you.

 When you color your hair (whether it’s at home or by visiting the salon), one thing’s for certain: Touchups will be inevitable.
-Keep your bathroom stocked with hair dye so that you can touch up your roots whenever needed.
+Keep your bathroom stocked with hair dye so that you can touch up your roots whenever needed in order to maintain your shiny hair color.

 How you took care of your hair before dyeing it might night necessarily be the ideal way to take care of your hair now.
 That’s because colored hair requires special care.
-Add a system of shampoo, conditioner, and hair mask formulated for color-treated hair to your shower.
-Try the L’Oréal Paris Hair Expert Color Vibrancy Intensive Shampoo, L’Oréal Paris Hair Expert Color Vibrancy Intensive Conditioner, and L’Oréal Paris Hair Expert Color Vibrancy Intensive Ultra Recovery Mask.
+Add a system of shampoo, conditioner, and hair mask formulated for color-treated hair to your shower to help keep your rich hair color looking its best.
+Try the L’Oréal Paris EverPure Repair & Defend Shampoo, L’Oréal Paris EverPure Repair & Defend Conditioner, and L’Oréal Paris EverPure Repair Remedy Balm.

 After coloring your hair at home, it’s not just about switching over to hair care products formulated for color-treated hair.
 How you shower matters, too.
 Super-hot water can strip your strands of essential oils, which can leave your hair feeling dry and looking dull.
-Turn down the dial in rinse off in lukewarm water instead the next time you hop into the tub.
+Turn down the dial in rinse off in lukewarm water instead the next time you hop into the tub to help maintain the look of a healthy hair color.

 Want to blow-dry your newly-colored mane?
-Make sure to use a heat protectant, like the L’Oréal Paris Advanced Hairstyle BOOST IT Blow Out HeatSpray, first.
-Let your hair dry almost completely before you start blow-drying to minimize the time your hair is exposed to heat.
-You should also use a heat protectant if you’ve decided to flat iron your hair.
-Spritz on the L’Oréal Paris Advanced Hairstyle SLEEK IT Iron Straight Heatspray before straightening.
-Additionally, pay attention to heat settings on your flat iron—use the lowest temperature that you can while still only having to make one pass over each section of hair.
+Make sure to use a heat protectant, like the L’Oréal Paris Advanced Hairstyle SLEEK IT Iron Straight Heatspray.
+Additionally, pay attention to heat settings on your heat tool—use the lowest temperature that you can while still only having to make one pass over each section of hair.

-For more at-home hair color tips, check out our article, How to Prep for an At-Home Color Session.
+For more at-home hair color tips for a healthy hair color, check out our article, How to Prep for an At-Home Color Session.